EmanuelAntol/Budget-MS-Teams/README.md

 </p>

 Let’s go through the basic functions of the website:<br>
-1 – Navigation bar.
-Meeting is the main page that is shown in the picture, about takes you to this repository.<br>
+<b>1 – Navigation bar.</b> Meeting is the main page that is shown in the picture, about takes you to this repository.<br>
-2 – Webcam element.
-The join and quit button are used to start or stop streaming your webcam and audio.
+<b>2 – Webcam element.</b> The join and quit button are used to start or stop streaming your webcam and audio.
 You can also turn off your webcam or microphone if you want.<br>
-3 – Qualities button.
-This selector manages the HLS stream quality.
+<b>3 – Qualities button.</b> This selector manages the HLS stream quality.
 You have 5 different options to choose from, 360p, 480p, 720p, 1080p and Auto.
 Auto selects appropriate video quality based on your internet speed.<br>
-4 – Player refresh button.
-Refreshes the HLS player if anything unexpected happens.
+<b>4 – Player refresh button.</b> Refreshes the HLS player if anything unexpected happens.
 Everything should refresh automatically, so this button is here just in case something goes wrong.